Why online learning for Malaysian companies, is the new norm – 4 ways to do it effectively

 - Learners can progress at their own pace

-Training programmes are delivered in bite-size chunks that can be accessed anywhere on any device.
+Computer based training programmes are delivered in bite-size chunks that can be accessed anywhere on any device.
 People can learn on the go, whenever convenient.

 Pro-Tip: Learning should be engaging and consistent, related closely to the demands of the job.